cjsher/ANN-FP-Brain-Tumor-Classification/README.md

 //

 BLOG FIGURES

+Figure 1: Simple chart giving the breakdown of our four classes of training data: Glioma, Meningnoma, Pituitary & No Tumor.

+Figure 2: Simple chart giving the breakdown of our four classes of test data: Glioma, Meningnoma, Pituitary & No Tumor.

+Figure 3: Simple CNN model example.

+Figure 4:
+- Link to Code

+Figure 5:
+- Link to Code

+Figure 6:
+- Link to Code

+Figure 7:
+- Link to Code

+Figure 8:
+- Link to code
 Class Distribution in Training and Validation Sets [insert link to that block of code]

   Using our set of warbler species, 'class_names' , and counts of each class' occurences in our spectrograms, we made a two-group bar chart.
 (X: warbler species, Y: species instances per set)

 Training and Validation Accuracy